ElsaBonnaud/WebSite/content/posts/field_experiences.md

 ![Photo](/7.jpg#floatleft)

+# 2014-2024:
+seasonal field work in surburban areas of Paris South to monitor predator populations (cats and foxes), their diet and their main prey abundances.
+Field data serve as inputs for community (prey-predators) dynamics models.

-# 2021 (planned):
+# 2021 (canceled):
 3 weeks in New Caledonia to participate to a field mission on “Matthew Hunter Walpole Islands”.
 Biodiversity monitoring, invasive mammal eradication feasibility.

-# 2014-on:
-seasonal field work in surburban areas of Paris South to monitor predator populations (cats and foxes), their diet and their main prey abundances.
-Field data serve as inputs for community (prey-predators) dynamics models.

 # 2014:
 * one week in Zembra, island of Tunisia, as expert in invasive mammals to help small Island Mediterranean Initiative team.